How to rank on ChatGPT: 7 tactics that work

 How much does it cost to get cited by ChatGPT?

-The core programme (FAQPage schema implementation, Medium publishing, LinkedIn articles) requires either time or a modest content budget.
-Schema implementation is a one-time development cost.
-Medium publishing costs nothing to do in-house or around £200 to £400 per article if you hire a writer.
-The monitoring is free.
+The core programme of FAQPage schema, Medium publishing, and LinkedIn articles needs either time or a modest content budget.
+Schema is a one-time development cost.
+Medium publishing costs nothing done in-house, or around £200 to £400 per article if you hire a writer.
+The monitoring itself is free.
+The real cost is consistency over three to six months, not any single line item.

 Does having a Wikipedia page help?

 Yes, significantly.
-Wikipedia is among ChatGPT's most trusted sources for entity information.
-A business with a neutral, verifiable Wikipedia page citing reliable sources gets substantially stronger entity recognition than one without.
-However, Wikipedia has strict notability requirements and articles that read like marketing are deleted.
+Wikipedia is among ChatGPT's most trusted sources for entity information, so a neutral, verifiable page citing reliable sources gives much stronger entity recognition than no page at all.
+The catch is that Wikipedia has strict notability requirements, and articles that read like marketing are deleted.
+It only helps businesses with genuine, independently documented notability.

-Will being on Perplexity or Google help with ChatGPT citations too?
+Will being cited on Perplexity or Google help with ChatGPT too?

 Partially.
 Some signals, particularly domain authority and third-party citations, transfer across engines.
-But the platforms differ significantly.
-Medium is the dominant ChatGPT signal.
-Reddit is the dominant Perplexity signal.
-Building for all engines requires a multi-platform approach.
+But the platforms differ.
+Medium is the dominant ChatGPT signal, while Reddit is the dominant Perplexity signal.
+Building for every engine at once requires a deliberate multi-platform approach rather than assuming one effort covers all of them.

 What content topics work best for ChatGPT citation?